 Home prices rose significantly during the pandemic, with the most affordable homes-those in the lowest price tier-experiencing the greatest home price growth from early 2020 to present.
 Although home price growth has cooled recently, this change has been offset by rising interest rates, meaning affordability is still hampered.
-Additionally, Latino median incomes are consistently lower than white median incomes, making the average home price less affordable to them.
+Home price growth is making homes consistently more unaffordable, particularly for Latino households, whose median incomes are lower than those for white households.